How to Become a Technical Writer without Experience

 If you enjoy writing about technical subjects and have a knack for condensing complex information, a career in technical writing might be for you.
 As a growing field, the demand for technical writers is at an all-time high.
 If you’re interested in this career path and would like to know how to become a technical writer, keep reading.

-In this guide, we’ll provide a crash course on how to become a great technical writer, followed by a brief job description of a technical writer (roles and responsibilities).
+In this guide, we’ll provide a crash course on becoming a great technical writer, followed by a brief job description of a technical writer (roles and responsibilities).

-Let’s get started with the steps to become a technical writer.
+Let’s get started with the steps to becoming a technical writer.